 - Look into how to de-stress, either individually or as a couple, to reduce conflict.
 Find ways, such as walks together, to get out of the house and intentionally switch mindsets away from the otherwise uncertainty of the pandemic.

-When it comes to challenging conversations with your “teammate,” Kramer offers a few tips to turn them into constructive talks:
+When it comes to challenging conversations with your “teammate,” Damoose offers a few tips to turn them into constructive talks:

 - Devise a plan for how to address challenging areas more sensitively and in a controlled manner.
 Rehearse potentially challenging conversations before you have them.

 - Try to see things from your partner’s side before having the conversation, so you can keep that in mind when emotions are running high and it’s more difficult to think clearly.
 Recognize where you might be susceptible to reacting unfavorably so you can come up with a plan and avoid saying something you’ll regret later.

 - Be clear about identifying your stress and your needs, especially if it’s about something that they didn’t do or don’t have control over.